William Cutolo: Murder

 In early 1999, after Alphonse Persico was released from prison, Carmine Persico promoted Cutolo to underboss as a peace gesture.
-However, the situation changed when Alphonse Persico was sentenced to prison in Florida on a gun possession charge.
+The situation changed when Alphonse Persico was sentenced to prison in Florida on a gun possession charge.
 The Persicos and DeRoss were afraid that Cutolo would seize control of the family in Alphonse Persico's absence and decided to murder Cutolo.

 On May 26, 1999, Alphonse Persico summoned Cutolo to a meeting.
 Cutolo's mechanic dropped him off at a park in Bay Ridge, Brooklyn where the meeting was set to take place.
 After Cutolo arrived at the park, Thomas Gioeli, Dino Saracino, and Dino Calabro allegedly transported Cutolo to the basement of Saracino's house, where they murdered him.
 Gioeli then allegedly buried Cutolo at an industrial park in Farmingdale, New York.
 A few years later, Gambino crime family captain Michael "Mikey Scars" DiLeonardo testified that when he arrived at this meeting, Alphonse Persico and DeRoss told him that Cutolo was gone.

-The day after the Cutolo murder, DeRoss unsuccessfully ransacked Cutolo's home office in Staten Island for Cutolo's loansharking records and a $1.5 million cash stash (hidden in a stove vent).
+The day after the Cutolo murder, DeRoss unsuccessfully ransacked Cutolo's home office in Staten Island for Cutolo's loansharking records and a $1.5 million cash stash, hidden in a stove vent.
 During that visit and succeeding ones, DeRoss warned Cutolo's family not to make any statements to police that linked Persico or the Colombo family to the shooting.
 DeRoss became the new underboss.
 In 2001, Cutolo's family formally joined the Witness Protection Program.
-William Jr. would be removed from the program in 2006 due to an extortion conviction.
+In 2006, Cutolo's son was removed from the program due to an extortion conviction.
 In a 2002 hearing in Surrogate Court, a judge pronounced Cutolo dead in absentia.

 Trials

 In 2004, Alphonse Persico and DeRoss were indicted for conspiring to murder Cutolo.
-However, on November 4, 2004, the first trial ended as a mistrial because the jury deadlocked over a case with just circumstantial evidence and no body.
+On November 4, 2004, the first trial ended as a mistrial because the jury deadlocked over a case with just circumstantial evidence and no body.
 On November 7, 2007, the second trial began.
 On December 28, 2007, Persico and DeRoss were convicted of Cutolo's murder.
-The evidence in the second trial now included undercover recordings of Persico and DeRoss made by William Jr. for the FBI as well as crucial testimony by William Sr.'s wife Peggy.
+The evidence in the second trial now included undercover recordings of Persico and DeRoss made by Curolo's son for the FBI, as well as crucial testimony by Cutolo's wife Peggy.

 In December 2008, Gioeli, Saracino, and Calabro were also indicted in the Cutolo murder.
 On February 27, 2009, Persico and DeRoss were sentenced to life imprisonment for the Cutolo murder.
 In February 2010, Dino Calabro became a government witness.
 It was likely that he would testify against Gioeli and Saracino in the Cutolo murder trial.

 Recovery of body

 In October 2008, acting on an informant's information, federal agents started searching a field in East Farmingdale, New York.
 They soon unearthed the body of a man wrapped in a blue tarpaulin; the man was wearing Italian loafers.
-A forensic dentist later confirmed that the body was that of William Cutolo Sr.
+A forensic dentist later confirmed that the body was that of Cutolo.
 In 2008, nine years after his murder, Cutolo was interred at the Cemetery of the Resurrection, Staten Island.